 Local and state business laws, such as licensing laws, impact artists’ abilities to create and sell their work.
 Permits can also impact the ability for citizens to organize art or music festivals.
 For example, New Orleans requires artists to have certain licenses to sell their art in certain places.
 Washington state requires a business license for artists who earn a certain amount of money from their art sales.
 Often, these licenses are required in order for artists to be eligible to receive grants to support their work.

 Across the country, collaborations between cities, business associations, and local artists are becoming more common.
-Cambridge, Massachusetts’s Mayor’s Arts Task Force is one such collaboration, comprised of city staff, local community leaders, and members of the artist community.
+Cambridge, Massachusetts’s Mayor’s Arts Task Force is one such collaboration, which includes city staff, local community leaders, and members of the artist community.
 Similar task forces have also started in Greensboro, North Carolina and Fernley, Nevada.
 State Arts Councils and Agencies, including those of New Jersey and California, also offer support through sponsor programs, grant opportunities, and a network of connections for artists.
 Michigan’s Council for the Arts and Cultural Affairs goes even further by coordinating with Michigan’s Economic Development Corporation, ensuring citizens can enjoy “the civic, economic, and educational benefits of arts and culture.”

 Besides the NEA, a number of Congressional committees play a large role in the arts.
 The House and Senate Appropriations Committees have jurisdiction over funding provided to the NEA, and the House and Senate Appropriations Subcommittees on Labor, Health & Human Services, and Education also have jurisdiction over funding for museum services and public broadcasting.
 These subcommittees also have a say in funding for Education Department programs, as do the House Education Subcommittee on Early Childhood, Elementary, and Secondary Education and the Senate Committee on Health, Education, Labor and Pensions.